gavi/til/wwdc17/codable.md

 ```

-A little bit more complicated example
+## Renaming the json keys

+A little bit more complicated example where we are renaming the keys from `formatted_address` to `formattedAddress`.
+The one issue with this approach is once you override the Codable keys, you will have to put all the items at that level.

 ```swift
 let geoResult="""